Last updated: February 2, 2026

 The rules for a buy trade:

-• To confirm a trend, price must be trading above a 50-period moving average that is sloping upwards.
-This is a non-negotiable rule.
+• Trend Filter: To confirm a trend, price should be trading above a 50-period moving average that is sloping upwards.
+This acts as a conservative filter for beginners to ensure alignment with the dominant momentum.

-• One should look for when the MACD line makes a clear cross above its signal line.
-This must happen while the price remains on the correct side of the 50-period average.
+• Signal: Look for the MACD line to make a clear cross above its signal line.
+This setup is most valid while the price remains above the 50-period average.

-• The stop loss should be placed just under the most recent swing low.
+• Stop loss: Place it just under the most recent swing low.

 5.2.
 Strategy 2: MACD divergence with support and resistance